batsimprov/activecampaign3/README.md

 ALPHA SOFTWARE in early development

 Copy config-example.yml to config.yml and provide your API url and key.
+TESTS ARE DESTRUCTIVE DO NOT RUN ON YOUR REAL ACCOUNT

 Licensed under the 3-clause BSD, see LICENSE.txt